chriswessels/meteor-tupperware/README.md

 - buildOptions
   - mobileServerUrl: `false` or type `string` (for specifying a server URL if you have mobile clients via Cordova)
   - additionalFlags: `false` or type `string` (for passing additional command line flags to `meteor build`)

+## Comparison with meteord

+1. meteor-tupperware produces significantly smaller images (179.8MB vs 310.4MB - last updated 09/05/15) than meteord.

+1. meteor-tupperware easily supports building Meteor.js apps that have mobile apps via Meteor Cordova integration by allowing you to specify additional build flags (for --mobile-settings or --server). meteord is not this flexible.

+1. meteor-tupperware doesn't include PhantomJS by default, but this is configurable. meteord bundles it in irrespective of necessity.

+1. meteor-tupperware allows you to easily include ImageMagick if it is a dependency of your app.

+1. meteord allows you to run an already-built app bundle inside a container from: a) a local mount or; b) a downloadable bundle archive.

+meteor-tupperware doesn't support this.

+## Contributions

+Contributions are welcomed and appreciated!

+1. Fork this repository.
+1. Make your changes, documenting your new code with comments.
+1. Submit a pull request with a sane commit message.

+Feel free to get in touch if you have any questions.

 ## License